desislavsd/require.all/README.md

 * require directories recursively
 * filter files and directories using regular expressions or functions
 * change files and directories names in the returned reference object
-* option to quickly resolve all required modules with a custom arguments
+* option to quickly resolve all required modules with custom arguments
 * option to quickly resolve all required modules with a custom function
     - provides extreme flexibility and countless oportunities
 * convinient defaults - in most cases you will probably never touch them